 Goliath would have beaten the shit out of David.

 Despite all the enthusiasm & smartness, David would have eventually lost the battle.
 Tomorrow, no company among us would have had the balls to compete with Flipkart or any company which is heavily funded.

 The free basics structure is created with the concept of creating a monopoly on the internet for any venture with deep pockets.

 This is why Net Neutrality was/is important.
 The purpose of Net Neutrality was to always have a level playing field for all businesses on the internet.

-Had free basics or any damn “free internet” strategy by our mobile service providers succeeded, PM’s Start Up India campaign would have run out of all the steam.
+Had free basics or any damn “free internet” strategy by our mobile service providers succeeded, PM’s Startup India scheme would have run out of all the steam.

 With Net Neutrality winning the latest bout against free basics, all startups can sleep peacefully.

-The decision definitely holds a special meaning for me and every entrepreneur who are working hard to make their small business or startup a success.
+The decision definitely holds a special meaning for me and every entrepreneur who is working hard to make their small business or startup a success.